 Chicago Rope believes teaching is valuable work that should be recognized and compensated.
 All Instructors leading a class will be paid and publicly credited.
 Compensation details will be finalized before the class is taught.
 Instructors should only present or demonstrate with pre-arranged partners.
 Students should never be asked to participate in demonstrations in front of a class.

-In order to promote a clear separation between organizational and personal relationships, we have established certain periods of time during which we ask our Staff Members not to play or engage in sexual conduct with students who they meet for the first time at our events or related teaching engagements (such as private lessons), or through official Chicago Rope correspondence.
+In order to promote a clear separation between organizational and personal relationships, we have established certain periods of time during which we ask our Staff Members not to tie privately or engage in sexual conduct with students who they meet for the first time at our events or related teaching engagements (such as private lessons), or through official Chicago Rope correspondence.
 Existing relationships are exempt from this policy.

 We ask all Organizational and Event Staff to observe a waiting period of 30 days from the first meeting or contact.
 We ask Instructors to observe an additional waiting period of 30 days from the date of the last class or lesson the student has taken with that Instructor.
 This means that if a student and Instructor wish to begin dating, the student should refrain from attending that Instructor’s classes for the duration of the 30-day waiting period.

-After the waiting period, we expect our Instructors and Staff Members to use their best judgement and be cognizant of the influence of power dynamics when engaging in sexual, romantic, or play relationships with people they meet through our events.
+After the waiting period, we expect our Instructors and Staff Members to use their best judgement and be cognizant of the influence of power dynamics when engaging in sexual or romantic relationships with people they meet through our events.

 Staff Members should communicate clearly and professionally with students, observing all communication principles outlined in our Conduct Guidelines.
 Staff Members should respect the autonomy and identity of all students.